codeverbojan/bbpro-core-landing/README.md

 - It powers over 100 financial institutions across the United States.
 - This system is the technical foundation for the platform marketed by BankSITE® Services as *BankSITE® Builder Pro*.

-> *BankSITE® is a registered trademark of BankSITE® Services and is referenced here for descriptive and historical purposes only.
-No affiliation or endorsement is implied.*
+> *BankSITE® is a registered trademark of The Forms Group, Inc.
+It is referenced here strictly for descriptive and historical purposes.
+No affiliation with or endorsement by The Forms Group, Inc. or BankSITE® Services is implied.*

 ---